et69/python-postgresql-compose/README.md

-# NodeJS and MongoDB with docker compose
+# Python and PostgreSQL with docker compose

 Python REST API app that connects to PostgreSQL that can store and retrieve user data.